Anger Management Brisbane North How to Find the Right Help for You - it could be life-changing!

 What Does Anger Management Cost?

 The cost of anger management depends on the type of help you are seeking.
-One-on-one therapy sessions with a counsellor or therapist can range from around $100 to $280 per hour.
+One-on-one therapy sessions with a counsellor or therapist can range from around $150 to $280 per hour.
 Online courses can cost anywhere from $50 to several hundred dollars, depending on the length and content of the program.
-Group courses may be less expensive, depending on where they are held – and again remember online courses or online anger management workshops as a flexible option.
-Cara Counselling’s options include a self-paced workbook, one-on-one appointments, and online group workshops.
+Group courses may be less expensive, depending on where they are held - and again, online options offer great flexibility.
+Cara Counselling's options include a self-paced workbook, one-on-one appointments, and online group workshops.
+(Please email me if you’re interested in the online group option, and I’ll add you to the waitlist).

-It’s also important to consider how much your anger costs you and others, for example in terms of damage to relationships, losing clients, missing out on promotions at work, or even getting fired due to anger outbursts.
-And if your anger is leading you into trouble with the law, or having poor health outcomes, there are some serious costs here to weigh up against the costs of anger management counselling or taking an anger management course.
+It's also important to consider how much your anger costs you and others - in terms of damage to relationships, losing clients, missing out on promotions at work, or even getting fired due to anger outbursts.
+And if your anger is leading you into trouble with the law, or having poor health outcomes, there are some serious costs here to weigh up against the costs of getting help.

 Seeing a counsellor for anger management can provide you with tailored advice and guidance to help you better manage anger; it can be done face-to-face or online, and you get personalised advice from a professional.
 It is important to choose a counsellor who is experienced in anger management and who understands your needs.
 It's also important to be comfortable with that person; to feel you're getting the support you need to get the results you want.

 There are a variety of different counselling techniques that can be used to help an individual deal with their anger, including CBT, grounding and relaxation.
-One on one counselling can be tailored to you with strategies that specifically support you identify triggers for your anger, learn helpful tools and strategies, and develop better communication skills.
+One-on-one counselling can be tailored to you with strategies that specifically support you to identify triggers for your anger, learn helpful tools and strategies, and develop better communication skills.

 There are many options for online courses or training, and these offer great flexibility and are also generally a cost-effective option.
-A few notes of caution, be sure the course has been designed by a counsellor/therapist with appropriate qualifications and experience, and be sure that you have the motivation to do the work without the guidance of a counsellor or group.
+A few notes of caution: be sure the course has been designed by a counsellor or therapist with appropriate qualifications and experience, and be sure that you have the motivation to do the work without the guidance of a counsellor or group.
 Enlisting a friend or partner to check in on your progress and support you can make a big difference.

 Putting It All Together

-If you feel you want to work together with other people; consider one-on-one counselling, or small group anger management workshops.
-One-on-one may be the best option if your anger comes from trauma; you’ll get the support you need to heal, and prevent your anger issues getting worse.
-If you’re ready to take control, and confident that you’re committed to making a change, then a self-paced course or resource may be best for you.
-Ultimately, make the choice that works for you and get started with taking control of your anger.
+If you feel you want to work together with other people, consider one-on-one counselling or small group anger management workshops.
+One-on-one may be the best option if your anger comes from trauma; you'll get the support you need to heal, and prevent your anger issues getting worse.